TULiberalArts/Global-Studies/pages/funding.md

 ## Student Organization Grants

 As an interdisciplinary program with both global and regional components, the Global Studies Program seeks to support CLA-affiliated student organizations, both graduate and undergraduate, in undertaking activities with an international or global focus, including speakers, workshops, conferences, performances, film screenings, field trips, and other activities.
-Any CLA-affiliated student organization may apply for grants of up to $1,000.
+Any College of Liberal Arts-affiliated student organization may apply for grants of up to $1,000.

 Applications should consist of a brief (one-page) description of the proposed global or internationally-oriented activities, together with a detailed budget of costs as well as any available co-funding from other sources.
 Preference will be given to proposals with anticipated or (preferably) confirmed co-financing from other departments, programs, or outside sources of funding.